Bayley (wrestler): Other media

+Video games

 Personal life

-Martinez cites Bret Hart, Eddie Guerrero, The Hardy Boyz, Ivory, John Cena, Lita, Randy Orton, Randy Savage, Rey Mysterio, The Rock, Triple H, Trish Stratus, and Victoria as her influences in wrestling.

 Martinez was previously engaged to fellow professional wrestler Aaron Solo, whom she met in 2010.
 The engagement was called off on February 21, 2021.

-Martinez has a dog named Flex.
+She cites Bret Hart, Eddie Guerrero, The Hardy Boyz, Ivory, John Cena, Lita, Randy Orton, Randy Savage, Rey Mysterio, The Rock, Triple H, Trish Stratus, and Victoria as her influences in wrestling.
+She is a fan of the NFL’s San Francisco 49ers and the NHL's San Jose Sharks.